-This combined UK/US production was funded jointly by Lew Grade’s ITC company and Sheldon Leonard Productions in the USA where it was sold to NBC.
+This combined UK/US production – which had an original working title of Up She Goes – was funded jointly by Lew Grade’s ITC company and Sheldon Leonard Productions in the USA where it was sold to NBC.
 Although it was filmed in 1970 and 1971 – and screened in the US in 1971 – the series did not air in the UK until 1973.

 British actress, singer and comedienne Millicent Martin (who had starred in That Was The Week That Was) and American actress Patte Finley starred as high-spirited air stewardesses facing one dizzy dilemma after another.

 Martin played the well-meaning but dangerously impulsive Millie Grover – whose heart invariably ruled her head – while Finley starred as Maggie Ralston, her anguished American colleague and roommate who knew that every trip would be a flight into the unknown.